 If you’re looking to add some style to your Amazon Product page, html tags can be a great way to help text stand out and keep from being cluttered.
-A few great examples of optimized Amazon Descriptions are Kasandrinos Olive Oil and the best-selling miniWISP.

 Unfortunately, Amazon not only does not provide support for html, they don’t provide customers with a list of allowed html tags.
 Not to worry.
 Using trial and error and a little bit of sophisticated experimentation, I have found that the following html tags can be used in your Product Description without getting stripped away by their content editor.
 Note that Amazon only allows 2000 bytes of data, about 300 words, or 1,900 characters w/spaces.